On the Origins of the Oceanic Ultraviolet Catastrophe: Local vs scale-separated contributions to the energy fluxes

-where $T_\h$ and $T_\v$, represented in Fig. \ref{fig:1}, are the transfer integrands quantifying how far from the boundary the outgoing energy is coming from.
-The upper panels are for horizontal energy transport across the boundary at $\omega=N$, which via the dispersion relation maps to $k_{\max}(m) = \frac{m N}{\gamma}$.
+where \gd{$A$ is the prefactor of the action spectrum~\eqref{eq:powlaw}, $V_0$ is a dimensional prefactor of the matrix elements of the kinetic equation (see Eq.~\eqref{eq:powtot} for the explicit expressions of $A$ and $V_0$) and} $T_\h$ and $T_\v$, plotted in Fig. \ref{fig:1} \gd{\cite{JPOsupplemental}}, are \gd{non-dimensional} transfer integrands quantifying how far from the boundary the outgoing energy is coming from. \gd{In Fig. \ref{fig:1},} the upper panels are for horizontal energy transport across the boundary at $\omega=N$, which via the dispersion relation maps to $k_{\max}(m) = \frac{m N}{\gamma}$.
 The lower panels are for vertical energy transport across the boundary at $k=k_{\max}$.
 Panels {\bf A} and {\bf B} depict the procedure of double integration of the collision integrand that leads to the horizontal flux.
 Panel {\bf C} is a remapping of panel {\bf B} and quantifies the energy transferred beyond $k=k_{\max}$ from different distances from the boundary.
-The analogous calculation is represented in the lower panels for the vertical transport beyond $m=m_{\max}$.
-Note that we use the variable in brackets to denote different functions $T_{\h/\v}(s), s\in[0,1]$ and $T_{\h/\v}(z), z\in[0,\infty]$.
-As one might expect, the contribution from the immediate vicinity of the boundary is due to the ID process: a wave close to the boundary is scattered right across it, while at the same time absorbing a much smaller wave number that `induces' the scattering.
+The analogous calculation is represented in the lower panels \gd{{\bf D}-{\bf F}} for the vertical transport beyond \gd{the $m=m_{\max}$ edge}.
+Note that we use the variable in brackets to denote different functions $T_{\h/\v}(s), s\in[0,1]$ \gd{(panels {\bf C} and~{\bf F}) and $T_{\h/\v}(s'), s'\in[0,\infty]$ (panels \gd{{\bf B} and {\bf E}})}.
+As one might expect, the contribution \gd{to the outgoing flux coming} from the immediate vicinity of the boundary \gd{($k/k_\max=1$ in panel {\bf C} and $m/m_\max=1$ in panel {\bf F})} is due to the ID process: a wave close to the boundary is scattered right across it, while at the same time absorbing a much smaller wave number that `induces' the scattering.
 This part of the contribution is represented as the red area in the panels {\bf C} and {\bf F}, for the horizontal and the vertical fluxes, respectively.
 These red areas have an analytical expression in terms of the coefficients of the diffusion tensor, respectively of $a_{kk}\frac{\partial n_\bp}{\partial k}$ and $a_{mk}\frac{\partial n_\bp}{\partial k}$.
 The terms involving $\frac{\partial n_\bp}{\partial m}$ are identically zero since the analyzed spectrum, Eq.~\eqref{eq:powlaw} does not depend on $m$.
 Looking at panels {\bf A} and {\bf D}, one finds that these contributions come from the integration of integrable singularities given by the ID asymptotics, which were quantified numerically in \cite{dematteis_lvov_2021}.
 We provide the following newly obtained analytical result:

 that will be explained in more detail in Sec.~\ref{sec:ID}.
 The flux due to ID (red areas of Fig. \ref{fig:1}, panels {\bf C} and {\bf F}) is therefore given explicitely by (minus) the term in round brackets in Eq.~\eqref{eq:IDrhs}.
 Supplementing the numerical integration of the local interactions by the exact analytical integration of the ID singularities, one obtains: